-Imagine yourself trying to find a job when you don’t have a high school diploma.
-You go to a local community center and ask about the GED classes they offer, but you are too late – the next opening isn’t for months.
+Imagine trying to find a job when you don’t have a high school diploma.
+You go to a local community center and ask about GED classes, but you are too late – the next opening isn’t for months.

-In Philadelphia, the Mayor’s Commission on Literacy is tackling this lack of access to adult education head on, in a city where half of adults lack basic skills and two-thirds of the commission’s students read, write and do math below an eighth-grade level.
-The Commission, part of our Beacon Project that recognizes the most innovative adult learning programs in the country, shows the best way to solve these big problems often isn’t by using the most cutting-edge technology; it’s using the technology that best fills the need.
+In Philadelphia, the Office of Adult Education (OAE) tackled this lack of access head on, in a city where half of the adults lack basic skills and two-thirds of the OAE’s students read, write, and do math below an eighth-grade level.
+The OAE shows that often the best way to solve these big problems isn’t by using the most cutting-edge technology; it’s using the technology that best fills the need.

-Now, when adult learners ask about classes, commission staff can make an appointment at a myPLACE Campus, a one-stop registration and assessment center.
-Once tested, the myPLACE staff can immediately enroll learners in their first class.
-Because 24 additional partner agencies maintain their class schedules and available seats in the database, students are registered without concern about whether they will lose their spot.
+Now, when adult learners ask about classes, staff make an appointment at a myPLACE Campus, a one-stop registration and assessment center.
+Once a learner is assessed, staff can immediately enroll them in their first class.
+Because all of OAE’s partner agencies maintain their class schedules and available seats in the database, students are registered without concern about whether they will lose their spot.

-This database is unique with adult education, especially at this scale and in an urban area like Philadelphia.
-What’s even more unique is how the Commission uses online courses to prepare students for class.
+The myPLACE database is unique within adult education, especially at this scale and in an urban area like Philadelphia.

-“Learners are learning not only basic academic skills; they are learning how to be online,” said Diane Inverso, the Commission’s Senior Director.
+“Learners are learning not only basic academic skills; they are learning how to be online,” said Diane Inverso, the OAE’s Senior Director.
 “They are also learning how to be students.”

-This introductory course includes digital skills assessment, tutorials, and adult study skills exercises.
+This course includes digital and adult study skills assessment and tutorials.
 Notably, it also offers career exploration and the creation of a career pathway/learning plan portfolio, which includes an online resume the student creates.

-She then went on to show us her academic plan.
-This roadmap showed all the steps she would have to take after she earned her GED, the kinds of courses she would have to take, how long that course of study would be, and where she could take these courses.
+She then went on to share her academic plan, showing all the steps she would have to take after she earned her GED: the kinds of courses, how long that course of study would be, and where she could take these courses.